by Adam Brown

 How a pinched sciatic nerve happens:

 1) Lumbar disc bulge / herniation One of the most common causes of sciatica is a bulging or herniated disc.
 This condition can compress or inflame the nerve roots near their exit point from the lumbar spine.
 Most herniated discs occur in the lumbar spine where spinal nerves exit between the lumbar vertebrae, and then join together again to form the sciatic nerve which runs down your leg.
 The medical term for sciatica is lumbar radiculopathy which rightly suggests the connection between these anatomical regions.
+Learn more about disc herniations here.

 2) Foraminal stenosis – As the joints, discs, and ligaments of the lumbar spine degenerate they hypertrophy (grow larger).
 This causes a decrease in size of the hole where the lumbar nerve root exits, increasing the likelihood it will become compressed.
 The lower back is the section of your spine most likely to be affected by foraminal stenosis.
 This can be felt as pain, tingling, numbness, and weakness in the buttock, leg, and sometimes the foot